Alan Landsman: Fraud charges (2016–2018)

 From 2003 through 2014, Midway employees would cold-call businesses making false representations, including that the business had an existing business relationship with Midway.
 During these cold-calls, the conspirators sought to obtain the personal information of an “authorized representative” for the business, which the Midway collections department could use later to justify an order.
 The Midway scam sent fraudulent invoices to victim companies for more than $100 million and received more than $50 million in payments on those invoices, through which the co-conspirators funded lavish lifestyles, including luxury vehicles, million-dollar homes and extravagant jewelry.
 As early as August 2015, Landsman was questioned and interviewed about his illegal activities by the Federal Trade Commission.

-In June 2017, Landsman's wife, Sara E. Landsman (née Flecksteiner), filed for divorce in York County, Pennsylvania.
-On September 5, 2018, Landsman was convicted by the United States Attorney for the District of Maryland Chief U.S. District Judge James K. Bredar and sentenced to between 30–72 months in federal prison.
+In June 2017, Landsman filed for divorce in York County, Pennsylvania.
+On September 5, 2018, Landsman was convicted by the United States Attorney for the District of Maryland Chief U.S. District Judge James K. Bredar and sentenced to between 30 months in federal prison.
 As per his June 6, 2016 plea of guilt agreement, he was also permanently banned from engaging in telemarketing practices, prohibited from misrepresenting himself or any business, and prohibited from selling unordered merchandise.
 A judgement in the amount of $44,003,680 was entered in favor of the Commission against Landsman and he was ordered to pay to the Commission an additional $14,770, and to transfer the custody of his 2002 BMW F650GS.
 Landsman was released from federal prison on July 17, 2020.